 ping in the following ways:

 xping [options] <host-address> [more-options]

 host-address is the name or the IP-address of a remote host to monitor the connection to.

-/R switch, the program will run indefinitely.
-While it's running, you can terminate it by pressing the Escape key on your keyboard.
+/R switch, the program will run indefinitely, until manually terminated.
+You can terminate it by pressing the Escape key on your keyboard.